captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ## MRS. DICKSON:
 I reckon it is easier to haul silk than cotton,
 ---
 if you know what I'm saying.
 ---
+And he sporting a
+---
+right smart suit this evening.
+---
 Yes.
 ---
 ## ESTHER:
-I see that he is also wearing cashmere this evening.
+Yes, it's cashmere.
 ---
 ## MRS. DICKSON:
 Well now.